MeetMangrove/playbook/membership.md

 **Integrating**

-When the decision is taken, the member who raised the question is responsible for the integration of the new member.
+When the decision is made, the member who raised the question is responsible for the integration of the new member.

 Key steps: